hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @gurzgri Thanks but it does not print message

 [19:32:59](#1661801579815KMkQf:gitter.im) <gurzgri>:
-> or put your actors at the beginning of view block (but it's not by design í ½í¸‰ At least it's [documented](https://github.com/red/docs/blob/master/en/vid.adoc#34-actors-definition) I think.
+> or put your actors at the beginning of view block (but it's not by design ğŸ˜‰ At least it's [documented](https://github.com/red/docs/blob/master/en/vid.adoc#34-actors-definition) I think.

 [19:33:06](#1661801586816MjdVK:gitter.im) <gurzgri>: